Cinbarker/OpenTurret/README.md

 ### Software Implementation Ideas

-- [ ] Fully manual control with joystick
+- [x] Fully manual control with joystick
 - [ ] Automatic IR Laser guided aiming
 - [ ] Autonomous targeting and firing by means of image recognition
+- [ ] Track cosmic objects using online positional data
 - [ ] Autonomous targeting and firing by means of acoustic triangulation

 ### Parts